 Phillips 66 Pipeline LLC regularly shares pipeline safety tools and tips created specifically for farmers and ranchers with county service extension offices in the areas where we operate.
 Download brochures, posters and materials to share with your office.

-Farmers and ranchers should contact a local One-Call center by dialing 811 anytime work that could move a soil depth of more than twelve inches is planned.
+Farmers and ranchers should contact a local One-Call center by dialing 811 anytime digging is planned.
 Once you have dialed 811 to have the line on your property marked again, wait the required amount of time advised by the One-Call call taker.
 A waiting period of two to three days is typical.

 After your property is marked accordingly, follow these best practices.

-In the same way, farmers and ranchers are always encouraged to have an observer assist the equipment operator whenever performing a dig.
+In the same way, excavators are always encouraged to have an observer assist the equipment operator whenever performing a dig.

 Ideally, pipelines are buried at least two feet underground, but soil types, erosion and nearby work can cause the ground to shift and effectively “raise” a pipeline.
 As a farmer or rancher, you may be exempt from making a One-Call notification before conducting certain farming/ranching-related activities.
-However, it is always in your business’s best interest to call at least two working days before you begin any digging project with a depth of twelve inches or deeper.
+However, it is always in your business’s best interest to call at least two working days before you begin any digging project.

 811 is the toll-free, national call before you dig phone number.
 By dialing 8-1-1, you are automatically connected to a local One-Call center.
 The One-Call center will ask for details regarding the planned digging project.